I've spent a lifetime, studying the practice of self mastery. I love it.

 Society itself has always seemed to be ambivalent towards you're self-mastery.
 History teaches us that slaves are perfectly acceptable human beings.
 That has been true from the dawn of time and, given our population density and the onslaught of our robot-overlords, it will probably be true in the future.

 Often, society is violently opposed to self mastery and will actively suppress it.
-You can think of societies today who will snuff out your freedom to aspire to self excellence, your freedom of self expression in a brutal instant.
+There are societies today who will snuff out your freedom to aspire to self excellence, your freedom of self expression in a brutal instant.
 They regularly appear throughout history and never seem to run out of steam.
 They are whack-a-mole cultures.
 You never no where they will arise but, when they do, they are always intent on whacking the self-emergent creators back into place.

 Society will also encourage your self mastery when it contributes to its needs.
 Militaries and sports teams all value and promote your ability to overcome limitation and show us your brilliant performance.
 The arts are full of excellent performance and the world is happy to shower a limited few with its praise.

 True self mastery can do without that praise and fame.
-It simply becomes an impediment to the work of self perfecting.
+It is simply an impediment to the work of self-perfecting.
 Self mastery is not an external art.
 It's internal.
 Self mastery takes place in the mind.
 No one can see you do it.

 The obstacles we deal with lie entirely within the mind - our own illusions, phantoms of our own creation.
 We are out to eradicate them and replace them with nothing - leave an open space no answer can invade, then reside there like Brahma holding only the primal question of the Vedas: "Ka?"
 What? - a statement of possibility from which all creation springs forth.

 To acquire Brahma's state of open wonder takes practice.
 We can practice it in everything we do, gaining skill with each iteration of effort, perfecting poise with each success and failure.